 Finally, you arrive in the gardens.
 Founded in the 10th century, they have been modified and adapted over the thousand year history of the Alcazar.
 They are probably the most impressive gardens in Spain.

-There are twelve distinct gardens spanning the period, from the 10th century Moorish gardens in front of the palaces built by Alfonso X and Pedro I, remodelled in the Renaissance style in the 17th century, through the Mudejar period and into the modern age.
 It is easy to spend a couple of hours just wandering through these gardens.
 Look out for the Flower Garden with its water jet features and the Troy Garden that has a central fountain dating back to the 12th century.
 The Pond Garden, with its 16th century statue of Mercury, was used until the 15th century as a cistern to collect the water from the Roman aqueduct that ran to Carmona.

 Water is a constant feature in the gardens and, beneath the Dance Garden, you will find the Baños de Maria Padilla.
 Groin vault arches cover a large alberca or water tank.
 A beautiful grotto at one end is reflected in the still waters, a photo shoot if ever there was one and easily recognised as the Water Gardens of Dorne, if you are a Game of Thrones afficionado.
 Maria Padilla was mistress to Pedro I of Castile and enjoyed bathing in the alberca, hence its name.

-The more modern gardens include The Ladies Garden notable for its Fountain of Fame.
+The more modern gardens include The Ladies Garden, notable for its Fountain of Fame.
 This is on the site of the original Moorish orchard.
 The fountain was once surrounded by statues of fifteen mythological figures, of which just six remain.
-Finally I must mention the Garden of the Marquess de la Vega-Inclan and the Garden of the Poet, both very modern
+Finally I must mention the Garden of the Marquess de la Vega-Inclan and the Garden of the Poet, both very modern.

 The gardens also act as a plant repository.
 There are almost 200 species represented by over 20,000 individual plants; herbs, fruit and palm trees, flowering shrubs and perennials, from all over the world, the south Pacific, Africa, America, Asia as well as species from the Mediterranean.